-As a concerto soloist, Emmanuel has performed with the Orchestra of Caen, the soloists of the National Orchestra of France, the orchestra of the National Conservatory Superior of Paris, the National Chamber Orchestra of Moldova, Orchestra of Montpellier Languedoc-Roussillon and Orchestre de Paris.
-He maintains an active career as a soloist, accompanist and chamber musician in Paris, where he resides, as well as travelling both within and outside Europe for a variety of concert engagements consisting of familiar and new musical repertoire.
+He maintains an active career as a soloist, and chamber musician in France, in prestigious halls like salle Pleyel, théâtre des Champs-Elysées in Paris, as well as travelling both within and outside Europe, in Japan, India, Canada, Russia… for a variety of concert engagements consisting of familiar and new musical repertoire.

 He recorded several cd’s, piano quartets of Chausson and Mahler (King records), french violin sonatas with Samika Honda (Polymnie), the Schumann’s Fantasiestücke (Artie’sRecords), songs by César Cui with Céline Laly (EnPhases), Bach’s concertos for two, three and four pianos (Erato).